-The State agrees to reimburse employees for actual, necessary, and appropriate business and travel expenses in accordance with CalHR rules and Online HR Manual sections 2201 (Travel and Relocation Policy), 2202 (Mileage Reimbursement), and 2203 (Allowances and Travel Reimbursements).
+- A. The parties agree during the term of this contract that the State shall implement the Business and Travel Expenses provisions set forth in the attached Appendix 1 6.1 Business and Travel Expenses.
+This implementation will allow for the planned conversion of the business and travel expense reimbursement program to one that includes adopting the federal standard meal and incidental expense rate and lodging rates established by the General Services Administration (GSA).
+The business and travel reimbursement program as set forth in Appendix 1 6.1 Business and Travel Expenses shall become operative as follows: - Appendix 1 Effective upon the implementation date provided by the State to CAPS, as determined by the State, Appendix 1 - 6.1 Business and Travel Expenses shall be operative and replaces the language contained below. - B. The State agrees to reimburse employees for actual, necessary, and appropriate business and travel expenses in accordance with CalHR rules and Online HR Manual sections 2201 (Travel and Relocation Policy), 2202 (Mileage Reimbursement), and 2203 (Allowances and Travel Reimbursements). - Effective upon ratification of this agreement by both parties, lodging, transportation, and per diem expenses incurred will be reimbursed in accordance with the time frame requirements and rates set by CalHR.
+Personal vehicle

-Effective upon ratification of this agreement by both parties, lodging, transportation, and per diem expenses incurred will be reimbursed in accordance with the time frame requirements and rates set by CalHR.
-Personal vehicle mileage reimbursement rates will continue to be tied to the Federal Standard Mileage Reimbursement (FSMR) rates.
+- mileage reimbursement rates will continue to be tied to the Federal Standard Mileage Reimbursement (FSMR) rates. - C. During the term of this agreement, the parties agree that the State may apply any future changes to the business and travel expense reimbursement program for excluded employees to BU 10 employees.